SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 1. Launch your site

 - Click the Site Directory Icon

+- Enter your initials in the search bar

 - Click the launch icon on the Customer Zone site tile.